jacoblapworth/akahu-sdk-swift/README.md

 ### XUI Switch Properties
 `isEnabled` : (Boolean, Optional) Sets the switch to enabled or disabled

-`onChange` : (Function, Required) Bind a function to fire when the Switch state changes
+`handleChange` : (Function, Required) Bind a function to fire when the Switch state changes

+`value` : (String, Optional) Optional value for the input

+`name` : (String, Optional) Optional name for the input

 ### Example
 ```js